 4. Vagina exercises exist.

-5. Take care of your vagina the way you do with your face.
+5. Take good care of the vagina.

 The vagina has a sensitive pH balance and won’t respond well to overly perfumed body washes or lotions, so your teen should try to use natural, fragrance-free products to keep the area down there happy.